opinionstage/opinionstage-wordpress-plugin/readme.txt

  = About Opinion Stage: =

-Opinion Stage is a powerful & easy-to-use interactive content (e.g. poll, quiz, survey, slideshow, forms, etc) creation service.
+Opinion Stage is a powerful & easy-to-use interactive content (e.g. poll, quiz, survey, forms, etc) creation service.
 Opinion Stage's highly engaging content formats are used to boost engagement, gather leads, generate revenue and to extract actionable insights.
 Opinion Stage works with world-leading publishers, brands & agencies as well as small sites & blogs, offering their audiences content engagement experiences that convert to measurable business values.
 For more details, visit <a href="https://www.opinionstage.com?o=wp35e8" target="_blank">the Opinion Stage site.</a>

 == Installation ==

-1. Upload the "Poll, Survey, Quiz, Slideshow, Form & Story Article" plugin to your blog (or search for it) and then install the plugin on your plugins page
+1. Upload the "Poll, Survey, Form & Quiz Maker" plugin to your blog (or search for it) and then install the plugin on your plugins page
-2. Active it and start creating interactive content!
+2. Active it and start creating polls, quizzes, surveys and forms

 == Frequently Asked Questions ==